CHAIN OF PONDS

 Jude Roberts + Helen Hardess

 Chain of Ponds is part of an ongoing project stemming from field trips to Western Queensland in 2017 and 2018.
 Drawing on Jude Roberts’ long-term connections to local communities, the artists’ immersion in the Maranoa and Warrego catchments reveal shared interests in contemporary discourses on land and water access and usage.
 Jude’s interest comes from over twenty years on a pastoral property in the region.
 Helen Hardess’ metropolitan perspective is as an “outsider”, coming to an understanding of the histories and workings of agricultural practices in Australia.
-In July 2018 the artists returned to the Maranoa River, at the confluence of three water sources and a spiritual place for Gunggari peoples.
-Coinciding with NAIDOC 2018, the artists spent time with Gunggari Elders to gain knowledge from the traditional custodians.
-Time was spent recalling histories, and considering shared futures for bioregions and eco-systems in a changing climate and a time of contesting social issues.
-Chain of Ponds is a multi-media installation comprising works on paper, found objects, natural sediments and industrial materials, video, digital prints, and cast and constructed objects.
+In July 2018 the artists returned to the Maranoa River, at the confluence of three water sources and a spiritual place for Gunggari peoples where they spent time with Elders and community to gain knowledge from the traditional custodians.
+The artists have since created work recalling histories, and considering shared futures for eco-systems in a changing climate and a time of contesting social issues.
+Chain of Ponds is a multi-media installation comprising works on paper, found objects, natural sediments and industrial materials, video, and cast and constructed objects.

 Jude Roberts completed a Doctorate of Visual Art in 2015 to focus on the changing landscapes of inland Australia and the history and connections to the water and land systems.
 Her works on paper and mixed media reveal something of the hidden interrelationships of the watersheds that we cannot visibly experience such as the artesian basins and springs.